 Nobody else could do that.

-But uh according to Trump, it's probably just a negotiating position and not really that different from what it was.
+But according to Trump, it's probably just a negotiating position and not really that different from what it was.

 Do you see how much technique is built into that?

-Just that little set that little uh message on true social.
+Just that little set that little message on true social: don't worry about China, it'll all be fine.

-So that part's probably true, because China doesn't want to destroy the economy of the world.
+So, that part's probably true because China doesn't want to destroy the economy of the world.

 They don't really get an advantage if they do that, so probably won't do that.